pt-estimate/fences/README.md

 ```

 Clone this github repo

-From within the downloaded repo
+From within the downloaded repo, run the following to load the data for exploration.

 ```zsh
 poetry shell